 HERE STOOD A STATION OF UNDERGROUND R. R. IN WHICH CATHERINE HARRIS DID HEROIC SERVICE FOR FUGITIVE SLAVES.

 Catherine Dickes Harris, born June 10, 1809 on a farm near Meadville, Pennsylvania, came to Jamestown with her infant daughter in 1831.
 She built a small house at what became 12 West Seventh Street.
-Although only sixteen feet in length, it is maintained runaway slaves could be harbored at one time.
+Although only sixteen feet in length, it is maintained that as many as sevents as that as many as seventeen runaway slaves could be harbored at one time.
 One of the few African-Americans in the United States to operate a station in the Underground Railroad, Mrs. Harris, a free-born Black, risked a heavy fine, imprisonment, and her life to help an enslaved people.